msteenhagen/auditory-representations/sourcerep.md

 This suggests that also in listening to a recording it is possible to turn one's attention to a sound's source, and hear it.
 Whether one can engage in this mode of attentive listening to sources depends on whether one hears the right sounds, not on whether it is a recording or not.

-However, someone could object that the case of hearing a cat at night and hearing the recording of a plane's engine are different.
+However, someone could object that the case of hearing a cat at night and hearing the recording of a plane's rudder are different.
 Where in the former case there actually is a cat producing those sounds, in the latter a loudspeaker is directly responsible for the audible sound.
 Hence, the objection would run, the fact that one can attend to something beyond the mere sound of a recording just suggests that we can hear the loudspeaker that reproduces it.

 This objection is unconvincing.
 As every audiophile will attest, loudspeakers are inaudible if they function well.
 Imagine that, while listening to the recording of Jarrett's play, an annoying tearing noise makes itself heard.
 Your loudspeaker is bust, and its sound now interferes with the piano's melodies; such a tearing will stand out in experience as not belonging to the recording itself.
 This is what hearing a loudspeaker is like.
 Understanding what it would be to hear a loudspeaker requires consideration of cases where the device has a noticeable defect.
 It should be clear that, instead of setting a standard for listening to recorded sounds, such an experience just signals that the equipment used needs to be replaced.

 ##### §4.
 It is now possible to give a straightforward answer to the question what one can hear if one plays a recording of Jarrett's improvisations.
-If such a recording is of good enough quality, then one is in a position to hear not only sounds that have every audible characteristic in common with the original sounds of Jarrett's performance, but also a Bösendorfer piano---the source of those sounds.
+If such a recording is of good enough quality, then one is in a position to hear not only sounds that may have every audible characteristic in common with the original sounds of Jarrett's performance, but also a Bösendorfer piano---the source of those sounds.

 ##### §5.
 The following is a sufficient condition for perceptual representation: